Artist Jeffrey Gibson Profiled in the Financial Times

 Tuesday, October 8, 2024

-Donna Dennis Campus Center, Weis Cinema5:30 pm – 7:00 pm EDT/GMT-4 Please join us for our first Studio Art Visiting Lecture on Tuesday, October 8, at 5:40 pm in Weis Cinema in the Campus Center.
+Donna Dennis Bertelsmann Campus Center, Weis Cinema5:30 pm – 7:00 pm EDT/GMT-4 Please join us for our first Studio Art Visiting Lecture on Tuesday, October 8, at 5:40 pm in Weis Cinema in the Campus Center.

 In a career spanning over 50 years, painter, printmaker, and sculptor Donna Dennis is best known for installations that include sculpture, sound and more recently video, inspired by American vernacular architecture both urban and rural.
 Solo exhibitions include the Brooklyn Museum, SculptureCenter, the Neuberger Museum, and the Indianapolis Museum of Art.
 Group exhibitions include the Whitney Biennial, the Venice Biennale, the Tate Gallery, and the Hirshhorn Museum.
 She has also collaborated with poets Anne Waldman, Kenward Elmslie, Ted Berrigan, and Daniel Wolff and performance artist/puppeteer Dan Hurlin.
 This past April, Bamberger Books published Dennis’s first book, Writing Toward Dawn: Selected Journals 1969–1982, and O’Flaherty’s on the Lower East side mounted a solo show of her early works.